Updated: Apr 14

 Album: The Other Side Of Abbey Road ****

-Under the direction again of Creed Taylor and Don Sebesky (see Wes Montgomery above), Benson covers ten Abbey Road songs, most of them in medley pairs and played partly by a string quartet, partly by a star-studded jazz ensemble, showcasing both Benson’s vocal and guitar prowess.
+Under the direction, again, of Creed Taylor and Don Sebesky (see Wes Montgomery above), Benson covers ten Abbey Road songs, most of them in medley pairs and played partly by a string quartet, partly by a star-studded jazz ensemble, showcasing both Benson’s vocal and his guitar prowess.
 Come Together, bracketed by baroque snippets of Because, is both funky and smooth with a great sax solo by Sonny Fortune, Oh Darling is a revelation recast as a slow blues for voice and big band with creamy guitar soloing.
 It makes Paul’s shredding on the original seem like lily-gilding, the song’s simplicity is all it needs to be affecting.

 But the rosette goes to this nine minute combo.
 A lyrical, rather sad Here Comes The Sun sung over piano and shiversome string quartet, morphs into an agitated, low-temperature I Want You (She’s So Heavy).
 Benson’s singing is a little wayward but conveys the song’s desperation.
 Things really pick up when Freddie Hubbard arrives on sylvan, plaintive trumpet and he and Benson trade blood-warm and ice-cool solos.